DeprecatedCode/ds/README.md

 ## Quickstart

-Clone this repo, then run `node . index.ds` from this folder.
+Clone this repo, then run `node . examples/index.ds` from this folder.
 Paths are resolved relatively and absolutely as desired.
 It is also possible to use `node ds .` from a project where you have installed ds as a node module.

 ## Syntax